armygogames/Custom-string-Encoder.py/README.md

 in this case, I want to Encode 'Hello World' so, I'll type Encode Hello World.

-after that, you need to input the amount of salt. (it'll instantly show the decoded version with a random salt of your typed if you are in random salt mode)
+after that, you need to input the amount of salt. (it'll instantly show the decoded version with a random salt of the string you typed if you are in random salt mode)

 ![result](https://github.com/armygogames/Custom-string-Encoder.py/assets/141536305/387f07dc-aac9-4d16-a657-906fbd885906)